 Chlamydia is one of the most common STDs in the U.S., with over a million new cases reported every year.

 What is chlamydia?

 Chlamydia is a bacterial infection that can happen in your urethra (the tube you pee out of), rectum (butt), vagina (front hole) or throat.
 It’s caused by the bacteria Chlamydia trachomatis.

 Chlamydia can be spread during anal, oral and vaginal sex.

 What are the symptoms of chlamydia infection?

-Symptoms can include a dry or sore throat, itchiness and pain when you poop, or abnormal discharge from your vagina/front hole or penis and pain when you pee.
-Chlamydia symptoms usually take about a week to show up.
+Symptoms can cause itchiness and pain when you poop, or abnormal discharge from your vagina/front hole or penis and pain when you pee.
+A dry or sore throat can also occur, but this is uncommon.

 A medical practitioner can diagnose chlamydia by swabbing your throat, vagina/front hole, or butt.
 Urine tests are usually used to test for chlamydia infection in the urethra.
 For more testing information, you can find free and low-cost testing for both STDs and HIV at gettested.cdc.gov.